 We are Windich Ltd t/a Windich Legal, a company registered in the United Kingdom under number 10046012, whose registered offices are at 2 Hinksey Court, Church Way, Oxford, England, OX2 9SX.
 We are the data controller of personal data provided to us and are registered as a data controller with the ICO under registration number ZA225851.
-We have appointed a Data Protection Administrator, Max Windich, who is responsible for addressing data protection matters, including any questions you may have in relation to this Notice.
+Our Max Windich is responsible for addressing data protection matters, including any questions you may have in relation to this Notice.
 You can contact Max at firstname.lastname@example.org.

 Full details are set out in the relevant sections of this Notice below, but in summary:

 - we generally receive personal data relating to you directly from you.
 For example, we will receive that data if you contact us through the Site or otherwise, if you are a client of ours or correspond with us in relation to a matter on which we are advising, or if we do business with you;

 - personal data may occasionally be provided to us by third parties with whom each of you and us have a separate relationship.
 For example, if we do business with your employer then they might provide us with your contact details;